joelhawksley/identity/components-2020/slides.md

 ^ I'm going to be critical of some things in this talk

----

-## Thanks

-^ so let's start our with some gratitude
+^ but let's start our with some gratitude

+^ PAUSE

 ---